 How To Avoid the Crowds at Disney World

 In the case of Disney World, the early bird does get the worm, or in this case, the ride!
-One of the best (and easiest) Disney tips we share with everyone is to arrive at your chosen theme park at least 30-45 minutes before their opening.
+One of the best (and easiest) Disney ways to start your Disney day strong is to arrive at least 30-45 minutes before the official park opening.

 So is early arrival to Disney World that big of a deal?
 Yes!
 In fact, on a day of moderate crowds, the wait times at Space Mountain go from a mere 16 minutes at 9 AM to 41 minutes by 10 AM.